Life As a Bus or Truck Mechanic

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Boat Engine Mechanic
+- Marine Engine Machinist

-- Truck Bench Mechanic
+- General Repair Mechanic

-Job Opportunities for Bus and Truck Mechanics
+Is There Job Demand for Bus and Truck Mechanics?

 The states with the most job growth for Bus or Truck Mechanic are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.